yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/demo-app.md

 http://localhost:8080?country=DE
 ```

-You will find a panel, as presented below, with all Yuno SDKs available by accessing the URL.
-Select the desired SDK to check its appearance and how it works.
+You will find a panel, as shown below, with all Yuno SDKs available by accessing the URL.
+Select the desired SDK to see its appearance and how it works.

 ![Demo App Screenshot](https://github.com/writechoiceorg/yuno-images/blob/main/doc/SDKs/webSDK/new-images/demo-app-1.png?raw=true)